Authentication with JWTs

 A JWT is a JSON Web Token, it is a bunch of encoded data into a long string.
 The encoded data contains things like:

-• An iss field, which is generally used to identify uniquely the user that generated this JWT;
+field, which is generally used to identify uniquely the user that generated this JWT; - A

-• A jti field, which is a unique identifier for this JWT (not for the user!);
+field, which is a unique identifier for this JWT (not for the user!); - An

-• An alg field, which defines which algorithm was used to encode this JWT;
+field, which defines which algorithm was used to encode this JWT; - An

 For more information on JWTs, please read this OpenID RFC definition.